Surgical cancellation intelligence and revenue integrityConfidentialSurgical OperationsRevenue IntegrityPrior Authorization Management

 What Prexisio Built

-This bridge made every subsequent deliverable possible.
+This connection made every subsequent deliverable possible.
 Without it, the scheduled-to-perform funnel, the cancellation decomposition, and the prior auth linkage could not be built.

 Scheduled-to-perform funnel

-With patient identity resolved, the full scheduled-to-perform funnel was built: every case scheduled in a given period tracked through to performance status — performed, cancelled, rescheduled, or no-showed.
+With the records connected, the full scheduled-to-perform funnel was built: every case scheduled in a given period tracked through to performance status — performed, cancelled, rescheduled, or no-showed.

 Cancellation root cause decomposition